spoo-rthi/Hospital-Management-System/README.md

 This project is taken from <a href="https://github.com/kishan0725/Hospital-Management-System"> Kishan Lal</a>
+Stored Procedures and Triggers are the additional features which are added to in this project.

 # Hospital Management System
 Hospital Management System using MySQL, Php and Bootstrap